Asian stocks advance after Trump signs $900B aid package | WTOP

 On Monday, South Korea reported its first cases of the new variant in three people who arrived from Britain.
 Over the weekend, Japan also reported cases and re-imposed limits on entry into the country by non-resident foreigners.
 It also said both Japanese and foreign residents would be required to show coronavirus test results on arrival and to observe quarantines.

-In energy markets, benchmark U.S. crude lost 9 cents to $48.14 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 21 cents to $48.44 per barrel in electronic trading on the New York Mercantile Exchange.
 On Thursday, the contract rose 11 cents to close at $48.23.
-Brent crude, the basis for pricing international oils, shed 12 cents to $51.22 per barrel in London.
+Brent crude, the basis for pricing international oils, advanced 18 cents to $51.52 per barrel in London.
 It rose 9 cents the previous session to $51.29 a barrel.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.